Bindila-Bogdan/Clustering-From-Scratch/README.md

 ## Features

 - Two main modes:
-  - optimizes each algorithm for one data set and picks the best optimized method
+  - optimizes each algorithm for one data set and picks the best method
   - runs each algorithm on one data set and displays the results
 - Includes data processing and dimensionality reduction for visualization
-- Implements distance metrics like Euclidean, Manhattan, Cosine similarity, and Pearson correlation coefficient
+- Implements distances like Euclidean, Manhattan, Cosine similarity and Pearson correlation
 - Incorporates automated optimization process for each algorithm
-- Implements quality scores: WSS, Rand Index, and Purity
+- Implements quality scores such as WSS, Rand Index and Purity
 - Generates animations of the clustering process
 - Offers testing capabilities for KMeans versus the version from Scikit-learn

 ## Animation

-The evolution of the DBSCAN algorithm run on the smile data set.
+The evolution of the DBSCAN algorithm run on the smile data set

 ![til](./dbscan_animation.gif)